This post may contain Affiliate Links. Please see my Disclaimer for more details.

 I want my southern-style potato salad recipe to be easy, tasty, and a crowd-pleaser!
 I’m letting you know up front that I do not put dill pickles, sweet pickles, sweet pickle relish, dill relish, or sugar in my potato salad.
 This version is savory and loaded with flavor!

-Add potatoes to a large pot and cook potatoes for 25 minutes until tender; drain and set aside.
-Depending on how large or small you chop your potatoes will alter the time it takes.
+Add potatoes to a large pot and cook for 25 minutes until tender; drain and set aside.
+The time will vary depending on how large or small you chop your potatoes.

 While potatoes boil, fill a medium pot with water and bring to a boil; add eggs gently, one at a time, being careful not to drop them; bring to a boil, cover, remove from heat and cook for 10 minutes.